Quantifying EFT Uncertainties in LHC Searches: Parameterizing EFT Uncertainties

 For this reason, we believe it is important to initiate a program of `bottom-up' phenomenology to probe a large number of these primary operators.
 In addition, there are physically interesting UV models where the leading operators for some processes are not primary operators, and it may be interesting to study these in an EFT approach.
 For example if the new physics comes from a sector where the Higgs is as a PNGB, the UV theory has approximate shift symmetries that suppress some primary operators compared to their descendants \cite{Liu:2016idz}.
 It is straightforward to adapt our method to handle these cases: if the leading operator is a descendant, we treat its Wilson coefficient as the parameter of interest and include EFT uncertainties from further descendants using \Eq{genM}.

 As stated earlier, the EFT approximation breaks down completely above the cutoff scale $M$ due to the non-analyticity from exchanged particles with mass $M$.
 From a bottom-up perspective, we expect that $M$ must be below the scale of perturbative unitarity violation for the new BSM interactions.
 This imposes an upper bound on $M$ for fixed couplings $G_{\scr{O}}$.
-These unitarity bounds can be estimated simply and directly from the tree-level amplitudes \cite{Abu-Ajamieh:2020yqi,Chang:2022crb} and are reported for the primary operators in \cite{Chang:2022crb, Bradshaw:2023wco,Arzate:2023swz}.
-In our framework, the bounds are easily included as independent theory constraints on the experimental parameter space $(M, G_{\cal O})$.
+These unitarity bounds can be estimated simply and directly from the tree-level amplitudes \cite{Abu-Ajamieh:2020yqi,Chang:2022crb} and are reported for the primary operators in \cite{Chang:2022crb, Bradshaw:2023wco,Arzate:2023swz}. \footnote{We consider here the constraints on the hard partonic amplitudes from $S$-matrix unitarity.
+Ref.~\cite{Cohen:2021gdw} introduced a notion of `collider unitarity' and used this to define a test of validity for experimental EFT searches.} In our framework, the bounds are easily included as independent theory constraints on the experimental parameter space $(M, G_{\cal O})$.
 These bounds mean that for some operators, the values of the coupling $G_{\cal O}$ for which there is experimental sensitivity will necessarily have a low value of $M$ and therefore the EFT has large theoretical uncertainties.
 Taking these properly into account (as in the method we are proposing) is essential to get reliable results in this situation.

 Our proposal is meant to be applicable in cases where the data contains events with partonic energy $E \gsim M$, for which the EFT prediction is completely uncertain.
 As discussed in the Introduction, the use of data clipping to avoid this regime has serious problems, so our method must provide predictions even for kinematics where the EFT description has completely broken down.
 Our approach will be to parameterize the uncertainty in the EFT prediction for the amplitude by nuisance parameters.
 These are defined to reproduce the higher order corrections in \Eq{genM} for $E \ll M$, and make the amplitude completely uncertain for $E \gsim M$.
 This means that data with $E \gsim M$ cannot be used to constrain the EFT couplings, effectively removing these events from the analysis.
 In the next section, we will present a simple parameterization of the amplitude with these features, and in later sections will will provide evidence that this is sufficient for many purposes.